-- 7.36 Use of Unsealed Radioactive Material for Which A Written Directive Is Required. - 7.36.1 A licensee may use any unsealed radioactive material for diagnostic or therapeutic medical use for which a written directive is required that: - 7.36.1.1 Is obtained from a manufacturer or preparer licensed pursuant to 3.12.10 or equivalent regulations of another Agreement State, a Licensing State, or NRC; or - 7.36.1.2 Excluding production of PET radioactive material, is prepared by an authorized nuclear pharmacist, a physician who is an authorized user and who meets the requirements specified in Appendix 7E, or Appendix 7F, or an individual under the supervision of either as specified in 7.10; - 7.36.1.3 Is obtained from and prepared by a Department, Agreement State, Licensing State or NRC licensee for use in research in accordance with a Radioactive Drug Research Committee-approved protocol or an Investigational New Drug (IND) protocol accepted by FDA; or
+- 7.36.1 A licensee may use any unsealed radioactive material identified in 7F2.1(2)(f) prepared for medical use and for which a written directive is required that is: - 7.36.1.1 Obtained from: - (1) A manufacturer or preparer licensed under Part 3, Section 3.12.10 or equivalent regulations of NRC or an Agreement State; or

-- 7.36.1.4 Is prepared by the licensee in accordance with a Radioactive Drug Research Committee-approved application or an Investigational New Drug (IND) protocol accepted by FDA for use in research. - 7.36.2 Authorized User Training For Use Of Any Unsealed Radioactive Material For Diagnostic Or Therapeutic Medical Use For Which A Written Directive Is Required.
+- (2) A PET radioactive drug producer licensed under Part 3, Section 3.8.10 or equivalent Agreement State or NRC regulations; or - 7.36.1.2 Excluding production of PET radioactive material, prepared by: - (1) An authorized nuclear pharmacist; - (2) A physician who is an authorized user and who meets the requirements specified in Appendix 7E, or Appendix 7F; or - (3) An individual under the supervision, as specified in 7.10, of the authorized nuclear pharmacist in 7.36.1.2(1) or the physician who is authorized under 7.36.1.2(2); or - 7.36.1.3 Obtained from and prepared by a Department, Agreement State, or NRC licensee for use in research in accordance with an Investigational New Drug (IND) protocol accepted by FDA; or - 7.36.1.4 Prepared by the licensee for use in research in accordance with an Investigational New Drug (IND) protocol accepted by FDA. - 7.36.2 Training For Use Of Any Unsealed Radioactive Material For Diagnostic Or Therapeutic Medical Use For Which A Written Directive Is Required.